Plastic Cloud extension

 Welcome to Plastic Cloud - the Plastic SCM hosted solution.

-The purpose of this Intro Guide is to help you get up to speed with Plastic Cloud and its key concepts.
+The purpose of this guide is to help you get up to speed with the Plastic Cloud extension and its key concepts.

-This guides serves as a walkthrough to get your Plastic repositories (repos) up and running in the cloud.
+This guide serves as a walkthrough to get your Plastic repositories up and running in the cloud.

 What is Plastic Cloud

 Plastic Cloud is the hosted Plastic SCM server solution.

 - Plastic SCM Enterprise Edition plus Cloud extension

 For teams who require an on-premises server (included in Enterprise Edition) and host repositories on the Cloud.